How Windows provisioning helps SMEs

 Windows package provisioning is yet another bulk enrollment method.
 The provisioning package file is essentially just a bunch of configuration settings grouped in a container equivalent structure, with the file extension “.ppkg.”
 Any Windows 10 device can create the provisioning package file.
 The IT admins can then use this file to deploy devices in bulk.

 The two features that make this particular mode of enrollment so appealing are the one-time setup and the ease with which it facilitates bulk enrollment of devices.
-The enrollment process is as easy as powering on the device, connecting to a network and installing the .ppkg file.
+Accordingly, the enrollment process is as easy as powering on the device, connecting to a network and installing the .ppkg file.
 Once done, the device is enrolled into the UEM solution.

 In order to enroll devices using the provisioning package enrollment method the fundamental step remains the creation of a provisioning package file.